Isle of Wight Guru

 You might like to incorporate some history into your choice of accommodation.
 Our guide to 20 quirky places to stay includes historic sites such as:

-• Lighthouse keepers' cottages at St Catherine's Lighthouse (sleeps 4-5)
+• Lighthouse keepers' cottages at St Catherine's Lighthouse (sleeps 4-5) or former coastguard cottages at The Needles (sleeps 4-14).

 • An eight-sided sea defence called Golden Hill Fort (sleeps 6-7)